-- When a child makes a disclosure, or when concerns are received from other sources, do not investigate, interview, ask leading questions, examine children, or promise confidentiality.
+When a child makes a disclosure, or when concerns are received from other sources, do not investigate, interview, ask leading questions, examine children, or promise confidentiality.
 Children making disclosures should be reassured and, if possible at this stage, should be informed what action will be taken next.
-As soon as possible, a note should be made of what has been disclosed following the Academy's specific procedure (for details of the procedure see Academy Specific Details) and a report made to the DSL. - If the concern involves the conduct of a member of staff (including supply staff and contractors) or volunteer, a visitor, a director, a governor, a trainee or another young person or child, the Headteacher must be informed.
-The Headteacher should contact the Local Authority Designated Officer (LADO) to seek advice see Trust 'Policy for Dealing with Safeguarding Concerns / Allegations regarding staff, including supply teachers, volunteers and contractors'. - If the allegation is about the Headteacher, the information should normally be passed to the Chair of Governors or the LADO.
-(See Trust 'Policy for Dealing with Safeguarding Concerns / Allegations regarding staff, including supply teachers, volunteers and contractors'). - If this has not already been done, inform the child (or other party who has raised the concern) what action has been taken.
+As soon as possible, a note should be made of what has been disclosed following the Academy's specific procedure (for details of the procedure - see Academy Specific Details) and a report made to the DSL.

+- If the concern involves the conduct of a member of staff (including supply staff and contractors) or volunteer, a visitor, a director, a governor, a trainee or another young person or child, the Headteacher must be informed.
+The Headteacher should contact the Local Authority Designated Officer (LADO) to seek advice see Trust 'Allegations / Concerns in relation to adults Policy'. - If the allegation is about the Headteacher, the information should normally be passed to the Chair of Governors or the LADO.
+(See Trust 'Allegations / Concerns Policy in relation to adults'). - If this has not already been done, inform the child (or other party who has raised the concern) what action has been taken.